-In my experience, rules often fall by the wayside when they are not applied consistently, such as when I cave in and just do it myself in the name of expediency.
+In my experience, rules often fall by the wayside when they are not applied consistently, such as if you cave in and just do it yourself in the name of expediency.
 So be calm but persistent and consistent!

-Depending on their age, chores for the kids around camp could include:
+Depending on their age, some chores around camp could include: